Janelgr5/data_structures_and_algorithms/BigO/BigO.md

 # Definition
 1. Big O time: the metric we use to describe the efficiency of algorithms.
-2. How the runtime of an algorithm grows as the inputs grow.
+2. Time Complexity: How the runtime of an algorithm grows as the inputs grow.
+3. Space Complexity: How much additional memory do we need to allocate in order to run the code in our algorithm.
-3. When determining BigO, count the number of simple operations the computer has to perform!
+4. When determining BigO, count the number of simple operations the computer has to perform!
-4. An algorithm is O(f(n)) if the number of simple operations the computer has to do  is eventually less than a constant times f(n), as n increases
+5. An algorithm is O(f(n)) if the number of simple operations the computer has to do  is eventually less than a constant times f(n), as n increases
    - f(n) could be linear (f(n) = n)
    - f(n) could be quadratic (f(n) = n^2)
    - f(n) could be constant (f(n) = 1)